abichinger/semantic-release-pypi/README.md

 }
 ```

-Note that this plugin modifies `setup.cfg` to point to the newly released version.
-While the plugin
+Note that this plugin modifies the version inside of `pyproject.toml` (legacy: `setup.cfg`).
-will work without any `setup.cfg` in the repository, if you want to save a hard-coded version in `setup.cfg`
+Make sure to commit `pyproject.toml` using the `@semantic-release/git` plugin, if you want to save the changes:
-then you will want to commit the change using the `@semantic-release/git` plugin:

 ```json
 {